How to Find a Stud in The Ceiling [Manually or Stud Finders]

 Find the metal screw or nail, and you’ve found the stud.

 Similarly, you can use a metal detector to pick up stud locations.
-Be aware though that if your metal detector or magnet is too sensitive, they might pick up other hidden metal items in the ceiling.
+If your metal detector or magnet is too sensitive, they might pick up other hidden metal items in the ceiling.

 Use a Nail